jadabrenon/latin101portfolio/docs/gerund-infinitive.md

 f.
 What case is deorum? genitive

 g.
-What noun does deorum describe? uoluntate **Speling!** - corrected
+What noun does deorum describe? uoluntate